mdoery/fake_lunch_hub/README.md

 # rvm 1.29.2 (manual) by Michal Papis, Piotr Kuczynski, Wayne E. Seguin [https://rvm.io/]
 ```

-Edit Gemfile and replace line where rails is specified with gem 'rails','~> 5.1.3' to gem 'rails', '4.2.5.1'

-The Gemfile and Gemfile.lock that I wound up using is checked in; so use these.
-I repeatedly ran into problems due to incompatible versions of various gems.

 Next install a specific version of Ruby and Rails:

 ```